The Best Uncrowded Ski Resorts in the U.S.

 Smugglers’ Notch Resort, Vermont

-Smugglers’ Notch, aka Smuggs, is another independently-owned Vermont gem, featuring 1,000 acres of skiable terrain, 8 chairlifts, 78 trails, and plenty of room to take the traditional Vermont ski experience.
+Smugglers’ Notch is another independently-owned Vermont gem, featuring 1,000 acres of skiable terrain, 8 chairlifts, 78 trails, and plenty of room for the traditional Vermont ski experience.
 Smuggs, as it’s called by many, is known as one of the most family-friendly ski resorts in the East.
-There are plenty of activities for non-ski days, including ice skating, swimming, snow tubing, and more.
-Even some for adults, like the nearby Smugglers’ Notch Distillery and Boyden Valley Winery, and many quaint boutique shops and fun dining experiences.
-The family resort is 35 miles from the Burlington International Airport, making it close enough to Vermont’s capital to feel a little metropolitan while still holding on to its family atmosphere.
+There are plenty of family-friendly activities for non-ski days, including ice skating, swimming, snow tubing, and more.
+And there are some fun local experiences for adults, too, like the nearby Smugglers’ Notch Distillery and Boyden Valley Winery, and many quaint boutique shops and fun dining experiences.
+Smugglers’ Notch Resort is 35 miles from the Burlington International Airport (BTV), making it close enough to Vermont’s capital to feel a little metropolitan while still holding onto its family atmosphere.

 » View Smuggler’s Notch Lodging Options